Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Further general properties of the reduced spin-orbit Fokker-Planck equation

 where, as in (\ref{eq:new2.44vcdn81newnew}), $\eta$ is an arbitrary positive number.
 Thirdly, by (\ref{eq:new2.44vcdn77}), (\ref{eq:new2.44vcdn79c}), (\ref{eq:new2.44vcdn79d}), (\ref{eq:new2.44vcdn80newnew}) and for $f$ in (\ref{eq:new2.44vcdn81newnew}),

 Fourthly, it follows from the discussions after (\ref{eq:110}) that $f_{odd},f_{odd}$ in (\ref{eq:new2.44vcdn82new}), (\ref{eq:new2.44vcdn82newnew}) satisfy the reduced spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanewnewredfinal}), and that $f_{even}$ is a spin-orbit density while $f_{odd}$ is not.
-In fact all this can be checked directly by using (\ref{eq:new2.44vcdn82new}), (\ref{eq:new2.44vcdn82newnew}) (the details we leave to the reader).
+In fact all this can be checked directly in terms of (\ref{eq:new2.44vcdn82new}), (\ref{eq:new2.44vcdn82newnew}) (the details we leave to the reader).
 Fifthly, let $W$ be the spin-$1/2$ Wigner function of a bunch.
-We here note that $f$ in (\ref{eq:new2.44vcdn81newnew}) has some negative values whenever $\vec{\cal P}[W]$ has some nonzero values.
+The point to be made is that $f$ in (\ref{eq:new2.44vcdn81newnew}) has some negative values whenever $\vec{\cal P}[W]$ has some nonzero values.
 In other words, all values of $f$ in (\ref{eq:new2.44vcdn81newnew}) are nonnegative only in the trivial case where $\vec{\cal P}[W]=\vec{0}$.
 Sixthly, we point out that the spin-orbit densities of the form (\ref{eq:new2.44vcdn81newnew}) are not the only spin-orbit densities which satisfy (\ref{eq:new2.44vcdn80newnew}).
 In fact, we define for an arbitrary positive number, $\eta$, the function, $f$, by

 where $\delta$ is Dirac's delta function.
 We observe that if $W$ is the spin-$1/2$ Wigner function of a bunch then each $f$ in (\ref{eq:new2.44vcdn81newnewnew}) satisfies (\ref{eq:new2.44vcdn80newnew}) and is a spin-orbit density.
-We leave the proof, which is almost the same as for (\ref{eq:new2.44vcdn81new}) to the reader.
-Note that the factor $\delta( |\vec{s}|-\eta)$ in (\ref{eq:new2.44vcdn81newnewnew}) reflects the fact that, in the reduced setup, $|\vec{S}(t)|$ is conserved in time (this follows from (\ref{eq:new2.44vcdmred})).
+We leave the proof, which is almost the same as for (\ref{eq:new2.44vcdn81new}), to the reader.
+Note that the factor $\delta( |\vec{s}|-\eta)$ in (\ref{eq:new2.44vcdn81newnewnew}) reflects the fact that, in the reduced setup, $|\vec{S}(t)|$ is conserved in time (this follows from (\ref{eq:new2.44vbnewnewred})).
 Seventhly, we point out, without proof, that even the spin-orbit densities of the forms, (\ref{eq:new2.44vcdn81newnew}), and, (\ref{eq:new2.44vcdn81newnewnew}), are not the only spin-orbit densities which satisfy (\ref{eq:new2.44vcdn80newnew}).